seungjaeryanlee/endtoend.ai/_posts/slowpapers/2018-11-01-exploration-by-random-network-distillation.md

 This is a part of the [**Slow Papers**](/slowpapers) series that peruses each selected paper slowly to gain a deeper understanding of the paper.

-This review was first presented the reading group of Reinforcement Learning Korea (RL Korea).
+This review was first presented the reading group of Reinforcement Learning Intelligence (RLI).
 Thank you to the members for helpful feedback.

 <hr/>